vinitkumar/dark-paper/README.md

 # Dark Paper

-**Dark Paper** is a theme for Jekyll.
+**Dark Paper** is a dark theme for Jekyll.
+It is a sister theme of [white-paper](https://github.com/vinitkumar/white-paper).
+If you like light colored themes, you can check white-paper.

 It is built keeping content in focus and is best for writers/developers who also like to share code with their essays.

 # Dark Paper in Action